seyf97/flask-mongodb/README.md

 Basic REST API which uses flask and mongodb under the hood

 TODO:
-- [ ] Add routes for creating and deleting posts
+- [X] Add routes for creating, updating and deleting posts
 - [ ] Add pagination for viewing posts
 - [ ] Add comments for posts
 - [ ] Add optional image url for user profiles